nf-core/pathogensurveillance/README.md

 ### Input format

-The primary input to the pipeline is a CSV (comma comma-separated value) file.
+The primary input to the pipeline is a CSV (comma comma-separated value) file, specified using the `--sample_data` option.
 This can be made in a spreadsheet program like LibreOffice Calc or Microsoft Excel by exporting to CSV.
 Columns can be in any order and unneeded columns can be left out or left blank.
 Column names are case insensitive and spaces are equivalent to underscores.